47colborne/dynamini/README.md

 * Since DynamoDB is schemaless, your model will respond to any method that looks like a reader, meaning model.foo will return nil.
 * You can also write any arbitrary attribute to your model.
 * Other models in your app cannot have a has_one or has_many relationship with your Dynamini model, since these would require a table scan.
 Your other models can still use belongs_to.
-* Polymorphism is not yet fully supported, so you may have to implement your own __able method on your parent object.
 * If you change the primary key value on an instance of your model, then resave it, you'll have two copies in your database.
-* Dates and Times cannot be saved to Dynamo.
-Convert these to floats first and convert them back upon retrieval.
 * The primary key is saved as a string.
-If you use stringified integers, your relationships should work normally, but if you use strings, remember to change your foreign key columns on related objects to be string type.
+If you use stringified integers, your relationships should work normally, but if you use non-numeric strings for your keys, remember to change your foreign key columns on related objects to be string type.
 * You might want to conditionally set the table name for your model based on the Rails.env, enabling separate tables for development and production.

 ## Coming Soon